hamlet-io/docs/docs/how-to/define/navigate-the-cmdb/blueprint.md

 ## Blueprint Layer-by-Layer

 A District is a unique combination of the Layer instances and the Blueprint is the composite configuration for that District.
-The instance configuration for each Layer in the District is combined with any "shared" layer-instance configurat and layered on top of the others.
+The configuration for each layer in the District is combined with any "shared" configuration and layered on top of the others.

 The resulting Blueprint is a reflection of all entities (Layers) having their say in how the District is built, and anything that comes from the district - such as cloud infrastructure templates or application deployments - should be implemented.